AppliedAcousticsChalmers/ReTiSAR/README.md

 * In the package included is an example remote control client implemented for [_"vanilla" PD_](http://puredata.info/), see further instructions in [OSC_Remote_Demo.pd](res/OSC_Remote_Demo.pd).
 ![Screenshot of OSC_Remote_Demo.pd](res/OSC_Remote_Demo.jpg)

-## Validation - Setup and Execution:
+## Validation - Setup and Execution
 * Download and build required [_ecasound_ library](https://ecasound.seul.org/ecasound/download.php) for signal playback and capture __with _JACK_ support__<br/>
 in directory `./configure`, `make` and `sudo make install` while having _JACK_ installed
 * __Optional:__ Install [_sendosc_](https://github.com/yoggy/sendosc) tool to be used for automation in shell scripts<br/>